-Licence renewal
+Lease renewal

-- PIRSA Fisheries and Aquaculture coordinates a renewal procedure for aquaculture licences.
-The procedure ensures that the Case Manager identifies if there are any legislative or technical requirements associated with an aquaculture activity that need to be addressed on the licence. - PIRSA Fisheries and Aquaculture also reviews adherence to performance criteria and regulatory requirements and the renewal period based on performance against these requirements.
-This includes provision of correspondence, resolving delinquent fees, historical submission of returns and adherence to regulatory requirements.
+- PIRSA Fisheries and Aquaculture coordinates a renewal procedure for aquaculture leases and corresponding licences.
+The procedure ensures that the Case Manager identifies if there are any legislative or technical requirements associated with an aquaculture activity that need to be addressed on the lease and/or licence. - PIRSA Fisheries and Aquaculture also reviews performance of lease and licence and determines if any actions are required.
+Functions of this activity include provision of correspondence, resolving delinquent fees, bank guarantees or insurance details, historical submission of returns and applicability of conditions. - PIRSA Fisheries and Aquaculture will coordinate access to leasable area and availability for tuna quota; noting that lease and licence renewal must occur annually, requiring a greater concentration of effort at renewal time each year.

-Licence variation and substitution
+Lease and Licence variation and substitution

-- PIRSA Fisheries and Aquaculture is to ensure that there is sufficient provision of information provided to licence holders to enable the variation of existing licences contemplated under the Act to occur.
+- PIRSA Fisheries and Aquaculture will ensure that there is sufficient provision of information provided to licence holders to enable the variation of existing licences contemplated under the Act to occur.
 This includes the provision of application forms that collect suitable information for assessment of risks and the establishment of associated fees.
-Variations include: - a.
-New species addition. - b.
-Change of species type or production system. - c.
-Transfer of a licence. - d.
-Surrender of a site. - e.
-Change to specified or nominated person.
+Variations include:

+- a.
+Movement of a site to a new location.

+- b.
+Amalgamation of two or more sites.

+- c.
+Transfer of a licence or lease.

+- d.
+Surrender/expiry of a site.

+- e.
+Specified or nominated person.

+- There are unique industry practices in the tuna farming sector that result in a high level of transactions at certain times of the year.
+For example, sector fallowing programs and the trading of quota.
+Planning of application workloads needs to take place to ensure that the progression of seasonal SBT applications can occur in a timely manner.
+PIRSA now applies a Memorandum of Administrative Agreement in conjunction with the Environment Protection Authority and the Australian Southern Bluefin Tuna Industry Association, to ensure these applications are processed efficiently.